jerry98998/speech.github.io/index.md

 ***ZHOU JIAN<sup>1</sup>, HU YUTING<sup>1</sup>, LIAN HAILUN<sup>1</sup>, WANG HUABIN<sup>1</sup>,TAO LIANG<sup>1</sup>, Hon Keung Kwan<sup>2</sup> · Published 2019 · IEEE Access***

+*<sup>1</sup>MOE Key Laboratory of Intelligent Computing and Signal Processing, School of Computer Science and Technology, Anhui University, Hefei, China*
+*<sup>2</sup>Department of Electrical and Computer Engineering, University of Windsor, Windsor, ON N9B 3P4, Canada*

 **Abstract：** This paper presents a voice conversion (VC) technique under noisy environments.
 Typically, VC methods use only audio information for conversion in a noiseless environment.
 However, existing conversion methods do not always achieve satisfactory results in an adverse acoustic environment.
 To solve this problem, we propose a multimodal voice conversion model based on a deep convolutional neural network (MDCNN) built by combining two convolutional neural networks (CNN) and a deep neural network (DNN) for VC under noisy environments.
 In the MDCNN, both the acoustic and visual information are incorporated into the voice conversion to improve its robustness in adverse acoustic conditions.
 The two CNNs are designed to extract acoustic and visual features, and the DNN is designed to capture the nonlinear mapping relation of source speech and target speech.
 Experimental results indicate that the proposed MDCNN outperforms two existing approaches in noisy environments.

 >You can get paper [here](https://ieeexplore.ieee.org/document/8913498)